Ocean Racing Club of Victoria

 First Light arrives into Hobart with Coel Brauer and Elizabeth Tucker on board after epic trip from Spain, Photo © Clint Taylor/Za Ocean Racing

-Ocean Racing Club of Victoria Annual Awards Night 2025
+Ocean Racing Club of Victoria Annual Awards Evening 2025

-Join us for an evening of celebration and inspiration at the Ocean Racing Club of Victoria's (ORCV) Annual Awards Night.
-This prestigious event honors the outstanding achievements of our ocean racing community and the unwavering support of sailors, families, and friends.
+Join us for an evening of celebration and inspiration at the Ocean Racing Club of Victoria's (ORCV) Annual Awards Evening.
+This prestigious event honours the outstanding achievements of our ocean racing community and the unwavering support of sailors, families, and friends.

 Date: Saturday, 28 June 2025 Time: 6:30 PM - 9:30 PM (UTC+10)